 - 1. Capital Appreciation Bonds are shown at gross amounts (fully accreted values). - 2.
-Projected unhedged variable rate debt service payments were calculated using an assumed rate of 3.50 percent in each fiscal year.
-Projected hedged variable rate debt service payments were calculated using the following assumed rates: 3.151 percent, 3.261 percent, and 3.194 percent in each fiscal year, as applicable. - Bonds Outstanding balance at March 31, 2010 reflects effect of refunding transaction, which occurred on June 10, 2009 per Board approval. რ. - 4.
-Total revenues equal those shown on the General and Debt Service Fund budget on pages 9 and 10 of the Annual Budget and Multi-Year Financial Plan.
+Projected variable rate debt service payments were calculated using the following assumed rates: 3.151 percent, 3.261 percent, and 3.194 percent in each fiscal year.
+These rates are based on the fixed interest rate leg of the relevant interest rate exchange agreement associated with the variable rate bonds. - 3.
+Total revenues equal those shown in the General and Debt Service Fund budget on pages 8 and 9 of the Annual Budget and Multi-Year Financial Plan. - 4.
+The anticipated use of cash on hand at the end of the previous fiscal year results in anticipated debt service amounts exceeding anticipated revenues during the fiscal year.

-LGAC Projected Debt Service by Debt Issuance
+LGAC Projected Debt Service by Debt Issuance (Amounts in Thousands)